ROCm/rocRAND/README.md

 of AMD's Radeon Open Compute [ROCm](https://rocm.github.io/) runtime, but it also works on CUDA enabled GPUs.

 Prior to ROCm version 5.0, this project included the [hipRAND](https://github.com/ROCmSoftwarePlatform/hipRAND.git) wrapper.
 As of version 5.0, this has been split into a separate library.
+As of version 6.0, hipRAND can no longer be built from rocRAND.

 ## Supported Random Number Generators